-A quick ballpark is 60-80% of last years collections.
+A quick ballpark for practice value is 60-80% of last years collections.

 By the way, the consultants charge several thousand for a rough valuation and up to $10-15k for full valuation and negotiation.

 If there are five people in a group and the sixth is buying in, the entire practice is valued and divided by six.
 This number will be the buy in for the new partner.